zefoy/ngx-color-picker/README.md

 [cpDisabled]                 // Disables opening of the color picker dialog via toggle / events.

 [cpOutputFormat]             // Output color format: 'auto', 'hex', 'rgba', 'hsla' ('auto').
-[cpAlphaChannel]             // Alpha in output value: 'enabled', 'disabled', 'always' ('enabled').
+[cpAlphaChannel]             // Alpha in output value: 'enabled', 'disabled', 'always', 'forced', 'hex8' ('enabled').
 [cpFallbackColor]            // Is used when the color is not well-formed or is undefined ('#000').

 [cpPosition]                 // Dialog position: 'right', 'left', 'top', 'bottom' ('right').